 - At least one essential module (e.g., a Major or Specialization)

 - Minimum of 15.0 credits for a three-year degree; minimum of 20.0 credits for a four-year degree

-- Maximum of 9.0 courses in one subject area for a three-year degree; maximum of 14.0 credits in one subject area for a four year degree
+- Maximum of 9.0 credits in one subject area for a three-year degree; maximum of 14.0 credits in one subject area for a four-year degree

-60% cumulative average in courses used for graduation, and minimum 60% modular average; higher averages apply to Honors degrees
+- A 60% cumulative average in courses used for graduation, and minimum 60% modular average; higher averages apply to Honours degrees